-Not only is Weobley a wonderful place to live, it is also a great place to visit for a day, a weekend or as a base for your holiday in Herefordshire or The Marches.
-Indeed, The Daily Mail included Weobley as one of the top 20 most idyllic villages you MUST visit in their August 13, 2015 issue.
+Not only is Weobley a wonderful place to live in, it is also a great place to visit for a day, a weekend or to use as a base for your holiday in Herefordshire or The Marches.
+Indeed, in 2015 the Daily Mail included Weobley in the top 20 most idyllic villages you MUST visit.

 A recent visitor to Weobley made this comment on Trip Advisor.
 “We prepared in advance by visiting the website and learning about the Heritage Trail.
 I printed the PDF map which guides you around the village, and downloaded the mp3 files to my phone so we could listen to the commentary without requiring any phone signal - a good move as it turned out because Weobley is an EE deadspot.
 The commentary is printed at all the various points anyway, but looking and listening is a fun way to do it, and we enjoyed ourselves a lot.
 It doesn't take long to do and the village is relatively compact, so not a lot of trekking.
 We did it with my parents who are both over 70 and they had no problems.”

 The method of building houses with timber frames began in the Stone Age.
-However, substantial and long-lasting houses were not built until the medieval period and many of the houses in Weobley date from the middle of the fifteenth century.
-All the timber framed houses in Weobley are constructed of wood frames of recently felled oak and cut to size off site.
+However, substantial and long-lasting houses were not built until the medieval period.
+Most of the timber framed houses in Weobley were built about 1500.They were constructed of wood frames of recently felled oak cut to size off site.
 A number was scratched into the timber at each joint position so a house could be assembled like a kit.
 As the oak dried, the joints tightened, making them stronger.